 - 1. Appear for an interview with the program admissions committee. - 2.
 Satisfactorily complete 90 semester hours in the Pre-Allied Health Sciences Core Curriculum, required program prerequisites, and electives.
-Please refer to the School of Business Bulleton for course description of the business courses. - 3.
-Attain a grade of C or better in anatomy, physiology, computer science, statistics, administrative systems, personnel management, and management of data systems.
+Please refer to the School of Business Bulletin for course descriptions of the business courses.

+3. Attain a grade of C or better in anatomy, physiology, computer science, statistics, administrative systems, personnel management, and management of data systems or any course approved as a substitute.